✦ Smart money. Smart travel. · Subscribe to The Weekly Edit →

 Tin Roof

-Chef Sheldon Simeon's fast-casual counter serves Maui's best plate lunch — garlic noodles, mochiko chicken, and the legendary tin roof bowl that's worth the drive to Kahului's industrial district.
+Chef Sheldon Simeon's fast-casual counter serving Maui's best plate lunch — garlic noodles, mochiko chicken, and the legendary tin roof bowl.
 Lines form early.
 One of the best meals on the island at any price point.
-Sheldon is a Top Chef veteran and this place shows why.

 Mama's Fish House